 What Chris was actually doing is laundering money that came from a criminal act.
 The bank asked lots of questions, which exposed Chris as a money mule and also highlighted that he had acted illegally, even though he was unaware he was breaking the law.

-Fraudsters use fake online adverts to advertise products, holidays or services that don’t exist or aren’t theirs to sell.
+Fraudsters can use fake online adverts to advertise when people are shopping or looking for a holiday.
+These products or services don’t exist or aren’t theirs to sell.
 To pay for the goods, they convince you to send a transfer directly to their bank account but the goods never arrive, or are not as advertised.

-Fraudsters manipulate or trick people into exposing their personal or financial information through fake emails, phone calls, texts and posts on social media.
+The term social engineering manipulates or tricks people into exposing their personal or financial information through fake emails, phone calls, texts and posts on social media.
 These can be very complex attacks, some combining various sources of information about you to appear more convincing.

 8 ways to stay safe online